versionzero/versionzero.github.io/content/els-query-builder.md

 Taken together, these small chunks of code can go a long way to simplifying the process of writing ELS queries.
 It's not clear if this is the best way, but it's a way that has worked well for me.

+The current implementation emits very verbose code.
+It may be possible to optimize the resulting output, but this would require a second stage.
+I didn't think it critical to this post to venture down that route.
+I may visit how this might be done in a future post.

 If you have any questions or comments, please leave them bellow.